Search Results

 IPP218: English to ASL Consecutive Interpreting – 2 credits

 Sequential development of consecutive interpreting skills from English to American Sign Language (ASL).
 Source language analysis and target language equivalents emphasized.
 Analysis of texts and contexts of naturally occurring monologues, guidance for discovering personal filters, practice of skills, techniques for self and peer evaluations, and application of theoretical models.
-Prerequisites: (Acceptance into the Interpreter Preparation Program or permission of Department or Division) and IPP211 with a grade of "B" or better.
-IPP215 suggested but not required.
+Prerequisites: (Acceptance into the Interpreter Preparation Program or permission of Department or Division) and a grade of B or better in IPP211.

 |